 March 2013 – January 2015

 After a three-year baptism by fire in “telco” jargon, processes and systems at Alcatel-Lucent it was time to go straight to the source at AT&T. Most of our team shifted into Alexander Graham Bell’s former company with the sole intention of affecting change from the inside-out.
-As the Ecosystems & Platforms team we’re leading the efforts to transition AT&T into a platform company – ala.
-AWS, Google, etc. Thus far we’ve released three API-based products for our enterprise customers and educated hundreds of employees and customers on the value of an API-centric approach to new product development.
+As the Ecosystems & Platforms team we lead the efforts to transition AT&T into a platform company – ala.
+AWS, Google, etc. In a little under two years we released three API-based products for our enterprise customers and educated hundreds of employees and customers on the value of an API-centric approach to new product development.

 - Responsible for generating and maintaining a multi-million dollar business development pipeline for our enterprise API products.

 - Developed and facilitated AT&T Innovate 2013, a two day customer forum held in Dallas, TX.
 In partnership with InnovationGames.com, engaged C-Level representatives from traditional AT&T customers in a new and innovative format.